oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_template_tf_config_facts_module.rst

 ..
 Description

 - Fetches details about a TemplateTfConfig resource in Oracle Cloud Infrastructure
-- Returns the Terraform configuration file in .zip format for the specified template.
+- Returns the Terraform configuration file in zip format for the specified template.
 Returns an error if no zip file is found.

 ..
 Aliases